daftmugi/pak/README.md

     pak1.pak, and pak3.pak, Quake only reads pak0.pak and pak1.pak.
     It skips pak3.pak, because there is no pak2.pak.
 The files in the last loaded pak have priority over earlier loaded paks.

+    PATHS
+        Comma-separated list of paths to search for '.pak' files.
+        When PATHS is omitted, the current directory is searched for '.pak' files.
+        The load priority of the list is highest (left) to lowest (right).
+        For example:
+            "-D" -> search current directory './'
+            "-D mod1" -> from current directory, search './mod1'
+            "-D mod1,mod2,mod3" -> search './mod1', './mod2', './mod3'
+            "-D mod1,mod2,." -> search './mod1', './mod2', './'
+              NOTE: './' is the current directory.

 -m REGEX